 With an abundance of products available to us these days it’s hard to decipher the necessary from the nice to have.
-But despite so many new types of products launching—essences, sheet masks and boosters—it’s a classic product that us beauty editors still get asked about time and time again: eye cream, with one key question “do I really need to use one?”.
+But despite so many new types of products launching—essences, sheet masks, and boosters—it’s a classic product that we beauty editors still get asked about time and time again: eye cream, with one key question “do I really need to use one?”.
 While team Byrdie avidly (and gently) tap eye cream on every day, we put this question to two skin experts to find out whether we could be using our regular face cream and using that saved money towards a pair of shoes?

 We went back to basics and put every eye cream question you could think of to the experts, keep scrolling to find out, once and for all, whether you really need to buy that eye cream.

 Do I really need a separate eye cream to my face cream—or is it just a way for brands to sell another product?

 “Creams are designed specifically to suit their purpose.
 For the face, the consistency and texture will be different than for the eye,” explains Tariq Karim, founder of Santi Medispa.
 “The skin tissue around the eye is at it’s thinnest, you, therefore, cannot have too many active ingredients.
 In fact, some leading eye creams are tested by ophthalmologists,” he adds.